Pablo-Cubides/Spartan_webpage/frontend/tests/README.md

 # Test Suite

-This directory contains integration tests for the Spartan Edge application.
+This directory contains integration tests for the Spartan Club application.

 ## Structure